The world of freelance copywriting has undergone huge changes since I began back in October 1996 (was it really that long ago?).

 The emergence of SEO – and with it the need for SEO copywriting – has had a major impact on the nature of my work, with keywords and optimised copy almost a daily topic of discussion.
 I enjoy the challenges it presents and do my best to stay up to speed, sharing my knowledge with less informed clients as and when required.

-As well as changes to the type of work I do and whom I work for, the way in which I work has radically changed, largely due to technological advancements.
+As well as changes to the type of work I do and who for, the way in which I work has radically changed, largely due to technological advancements.

 This will be covered in Part 2 next week.
 Meanwhile, does any of the above resonate with you?
-Let us know in the comments below.
+Let me know in the comments below.